Bandung: Geography

 The northern section of Bandung is hillier than other parts of the city, and the unique truncated flat-peak shape of the Tangkuban Perahu volcano (Tangkuban Perahu literally means 'upside-down boat') can be seen from the city to the north.
 Long-term volcanic activity has created fertile andisol soil in the north, suitable for intensive rice, fruit, tea, tobacco, and coffee plantations.
 In the south and east, alluvial soils deposited by the Cikapundung river predominate.

-Geological data shows that the Bandung Basin is located on an ancient volcano, known as Mount Sunda, erected up to 3000–4,000 m during the Pleistocene age.
+Geological data show that the Bandung Basin is located on an ancient volcano, known as Mount Sunda, erected up to 3000–4,000 m during the Pleistocene age.
 Two large-scale eruptions took place; the first formed the basin, and the second (est. 55,000 BCE) blocked the Citarum river, turning the basin into a lake known as "the Great Prehistoric Lake of Bandung".
 The lake drained away; for reasons which are the subject of ongoing debate among geologists.